 Centre, AL 35960

 (256) 927-5527 FAX (256) 927-5528

 (c) Pay property tax online.
 This gives you the ability to pay your property taxes at your convenience, anytime day or night; the convenience of paying from your home, work or anywhere that you have access to the internet.
-The online option gives you the opportunity to pay your taxes securely using either a credit or debit card.
-A 2.5% convenience plus $.30 transaction fee will be applied.
-This is not a fee charged by the Revenue Commissioner’s Office, it is charged by the credit card company as a convenience fee.
+The online option gives you the opportunity to pay your taxes securely using either a credit card, debit card, or a check.
+A 2.5% convenience plus $.30 transaction fee will be applied to all card transactions and a $2 fee applied to all ACH transactions.
+This is not a fee charged by the Revenue Commissioner’s Office, it is charged by website vendor as a convenience fee.

 To pay your property taxes online, CLICK HERE.